 As illustrated above, Coconut Sugar contains 12 of the essential vitamin B complexes.
 Benefits include regulating and accelerating the rate of metabolism, healthy skin and muscle tone, enhancing immune and nervous system function, promoting cell growth and division, and reducing the risk of pancreatic cancer.

-Inositol, also know as Vitamin B8, which is the most abundant of all vitamins found in coconut sap, deserves special mention.
+Inositol, also known as Vitamin B8, which is the most abundant of all vitamins found in coconut sap, deserves special mention.
 Inositol is required by the body for the formation of healthy cells and has shown to be effective in the treatment of psychological disorders (depression, anxiety, OCD etc.) which respond to serotonin uptake inhibitors.
-Other reported benefits include supplementing pain medication, reduction in edema when treating scald burns and relieving the symptoms of diabetic neuropathy.
+Other reported benefits include supplementing pain medication, reduction in oedema when treating scald burns and relieving the symptoms of diabetic neuropathy.